 Nothing Taken for Administration

-All of Natalya's Fund's expenses are paid out of our General Fund of miscellaneous income, such as interest and money contributed by trustees.
+All of Natalya's Fund's expenses are paid out of our General Fund.
+Anyone can give specifically to this fund, but it never receives money given for one of our projects.
+(Miscellaneous money such as interest also goes into the General Fund.)
 That is how we ensure that 100% of each donation received goes to the specified cause: We take nothing out for administration, pay or marketing; and the General Fund pays all transaction fees incurred in online donations.